 Please click on the links below to read

-Generally, you must be able to answer 'yes' to at least one of the questions in the student status section of the FAFSA to be considered independent.
-If you have extenuating circumstances that you feel should qualify you as independent, you may contact the Financial Aid Office for consideration of those circumstances.
-However, federal regulation clearly states that the following do not qualify you to be classified as independent:
+Generally speaking, you will qualify as an independent student when you are 24 years or older.
+If you have extenuating circumstances that you feel would warrant you being considered independent, you may contact the Financial Aid Office.
+The Department of Education clearly states that the following reasons do not qualify you to be independent:

-• Failing to read the FAFSA instructions - they tell you how to correctly complete it
+• Failing to read the FAFSA instructions - The instructions give thorough information on how to answer the questions.

-We recommend that you view our videos under the FAFSA section on the left side of this pag
+We recommend that you view the videos under the FAFSA section on the left side of this page for additional information.

 A student on financial aid suspension who successfully appeals the suspension will be in a financial aid probation status.